 Solite Quarry, Pittsylvania County (225 mya)

 The Solite quarry is the only locality anywhere in the world with numerous complete insect fossils from this time period (the Triassic).
 Many of the Solite insects closely resemble their modern counterparts, and this site is famous for having the oldest records for many living insect families and orders.
 This was once the site of a lake, and today numerous animal and plant fossils are preserved in layers of shale.
 These layers are represented in the exhibit by part of the quarry face.
-The vertebrate fossils are often the same color as the rock, and they can’t be easily separated from the sediment, so Dr. Nick Fraser, who works at this site, uses a CT scanner to examine the fossils.
-CT is an abbreviation for Computed Tomography.
+The vertebrate fossils are often the same color as the rock, and they can’t be easily separated from the sediment, so VMNH scientists use CT (Computed Tomography) scanners to examine the fossils.
 Physicians use CT scans to create 3-dimensional images so they can diagnose problems with brains and other organs and blood vessels.
-The lab experience for Solite includes an interactive where visitors can scan through the rock to pick out details of a fossil of a gliding reptile that Dr. Fraser found at Solite.
+The lab experience for Solite includes an interactive where visitors can scan through the rock to pick out details of a fossil of a gliding reptile that VMNH scientists found at Solite.

 Carmel Church - Caroline County (14 mya)